tednaleid/decoupling-microservices/src/index.md

 <img src="images/scale_materialized_views.png" alt="" height="500px"/>

-## Kafka "MirrorMaker" can mirror the contents of a topic to other kafka clusters
+## Kafka &ldquo;MirrorMaker&rdquo; can mirror the contents of a topic to other kafka clusters

 !SLIDE shout
 # materialized views can be thrown away and rebuilt